Last Updated: 8/17/21

 Evolution of floor finishes and flooring patterns

-About the 1800’s people started stenciling the wood floor with border or rug patterns.
+In the 1800’s, people started stenciling the wood floor with borders or rug-like patterns.
 This was quite stylish until rugs appeared on the scene.

 Like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870s when people returned to their senses.